SanicTK2/iidxguide/docs/misc_datadump.md

 * Release window of long notes: significantly larger (±120, ±160, ±200, {+220, -280})
 * Release window of long scratch notes: add -10 +10 to each end of long note window
 * For other judge windows: VERYEASY is 25% wider than EASY, NORMAL is 25% narrower, HARD is 50% narrower, and so on.
 Integer math is used to scale (discard decimal value).
-* In beatoraja, empty poors are possible after a note. (also exists in IIDX , but not LR2)
+* In beatoraja, excessive poors are possible after a note. (also exists in IIDX , but not LR2)

 ## Concluding Remarks

 If you only care about EX-score, beatoraja is ever so slightly harder than LR2, since its PGREAT window is 2ms narrower while GREAT window is the same.

 If you are playing BMS DAN courses, the difference between LR2 and beatoraja is very minor, since the gauge calculation will follow LR2 algorithm in both cases.
-It's difficult to make a 1:1 comparison, however; while beatoraja has a wider GOOD window, but empty-poor calculation is stricter.
+It's difficult to make a 1:1 comparison, however; while beatoraja has a wider GOOD window, but excessive-poor calculation is stricter.

 If you are playing difficulty tables, your experience will differ in beatoraja vs. LR2, since difficulty tables are rated using LR2 algorithm.
 Tables are usually rated on easy or normal gauge of LR2.
 Even if you ignore the differences in timing, no direct comparison can be made between LR2 groove gauge and beatoraja groove gauge, since their calculation methods are different.
 On survival gauges though, beatoraja is always easier than LR2 due to the penalty fall off in the lower part of the gauge -- you should keep that in mind.